teknoir/teknoir.github.io/docs/_docs/partners/avangard-innovative/device_management.md

 > Please refer to the Wifi router documentation on how to set up WPA2 PSK Wifi.

-> **Due to technical limitations at the time of creation some of the first 81 devices does not have this feature.**
+**Note:** Due to technical limitations at the time of device creation some of the first 81 devices does not have this feature.

 The device will not automatically jump to the maintenance Wifi, it will only connect to it if restarted/rebooted.